ABohynDOE/csw93/docs/source/index.rst

 Welcome to csw93's documentation!
 =================================
-CSW93 is a Python package that makes availalble the design matrices of all regular fractional factorial two-level designs from :cite:t:`chen1993catalogue`.
+CSW93 is a Python package that makes available the design matrices of all regular fractional factorial two-level designs from :cite:t:`chen1993catalogue`.
 Recently, all designs from the catalog of :cite:t:`xu2009algorithmic` were also added to the package.

 Here under you will find an installation guide, and a brief description of the basic usage of the package.
-In the following sections are presented a detailled documentation, a contributing guide and a bibliography.
+In the following sections are presented a detailed documentation, a contributing guide and a bibliography.

 .. toctree::